Education in Nigeria: State universities

-Pressures from qualified students from each state who could not readily get admissions to any of the Federal Universities continued to mount on States Governments.
-It became imperative and urgent for some state governments to invest in the establishment of universities.
+Pressure from qualified students in each state who could not readily gain admission to any of the Federal Universities continued to mount on the State Governments.
+It became imperative for some state governments to invest in establishing universities.

 Private universities

-Private universities are institutions that are owned, managed and run by private individuals and organisations.
-The Federal Government established a law in 1993, allowing private sectors to establish universities following guidelines prescribed by the Government.
+Private universities are institutions owned, managed, and run by private individuals and organisations.
+The Federal Government enacted a law in 1993 allowing the private sector to establish universities in accordance with government-prescribed guidelines.

-The typical duration of undergraduate programs in Nigerian universities depends largely on the program of study.
-For example, Social Sciences/Humanity related courses are 4 Years, I.C.T related courses are 4 years, Engineering/Technology related courses are 5 Years, Pharmacy courses are 5 Years, and Law courses are 5 Years, each with two semester sessions per year.
+The typical duration of undergraduate programs at Nigerian universities largely depends on the field of study.
+For example, social sciences/humanities-related courses are 4 Years, I.C.T related courses are 4 years, engineering/technology-related courses are 5 Years, pharmacy courses are 5 Years.
+Law courses are 5 Years, each with two semester sessions per year.
 Medicine (Vet/Human) degrees take 6 Years and have longer sessions during the year.

-On 3 February 2021, the Nigerian Universities Commission approved additional 20 Universities which has now made 99 approved List of universities in Nigeria/.
+On 3 February 2021, the Nigerian Universities Commission approved additional 20 Universities which has now made 99 approved list of universities in Nigeria.

 Vocational education

 Within education in Nigeria, vocational training and informal education dominate as the central forms of sharing regionally specific knowledge.
 Administration of vocational education in the country is overseen by the National Board for Technical Education.
 In the early 1980s, as a result of high unemployment rates for school graduates, the Nigerian government placed a new emphasis on making vocational programs available to students.
-The most significant plan for improvement was the Master Plan for 2001-2010 for the Development of the National Vocational Education system developed by the Federal Ministry of Education in 2000.
-Current challenges for the enforcement of these systems includes a shortage of teachers, poor statistics on the labour market needs, and outdated curriculum and technology at vocational training centers.
+The most significant plan for improvement was the Master Plan for 2001-2010 for the development of the National Vocational Education system developed by the Federal Ministry of Education in 2000.
+Current challenges to the enforcement of these systems include a shortage of teachers, poor data on labour market needs, and outdated curricula and technology at vocational training centers.

 As it stands now, students in Nigeria can pursue either a National Technical Certificate or an Advanced National Technical Certificate.
 Administration of these certificates is overseen by the National Business and Technical Examinations Board (NABTEB).
 In addition to institutional forms of vocational education, the Nigerian government allows and encourages participation in apprenticeships.
-These apprenticeships are instrumental in instilling the skills involved with a specific trade, but they also instill a commitment to community values including: patience, determination, and respect.
+These apprenticeships are instrumental in instilling the skills involved in a specific trade, but they also instill a commitment to community values, including patience, determination, and respect.
 Child Labour laws prevent children younger than 15 from entering the workforce, but children less than 15 years of age may legally procure apprenticeships.

 While efforts are being made to improve the quality and availability of vocational education, many policy oriented approaches have been blocked by a small number of politicians.
-The failures to properly implement a national approach to worker's education has roots in the political instability of the country.
-To this end, many academics have questioned if politicians are attempting to intentionally subjugate the working class through a lack of educational qualifications.
+The failures to properly implement a national approach to workers' education have roots in the political instability of the country.
+To this end, many academics have questioned whether politicians are attempting to intentionally subjugate the working class through a lack of educational qualifications.